wenkokke/setup-agda/HACKING.md

+# How to maintain `setup-agda`?

+- Update `actions/haskell` submodule.
+- Add new Agda versions.
+- Add new standard library versions.

 # How to add an input?

 There are two types of inputs: boolean flags and string options.
 Some of the steps below are conditional on which type of input you're specifying.
 These will be prefixed by (Flag) or (Option).